Richthofen family: Frieda and Else von Richthofen

 Frieda von Richthofen (1879–1956), who married the English novelist D. H. Lawrence (1885–1930) in July 1914, was a distant cousin.
 Though their last common ancestor was born in 1661, the Red Baron's fame nonetheless attached to Frieda's reputation in war time England.

 Frieda's sister Else von Richthofen was one of the earliest female social scientists in Germany.

 Suzane Louise von Richthofen

-Suzane Louise von Richthofen (born 3 November 1983) is a German-Brazilian woman who was convicted of murdering her parents on 31 October 2002 with the help of her boyfriend and his brother.
+Suzane Louise von Richthofen (born 3 November 1983) is a Brazilian woman who was convicted of murdering her parents on 31 October 2002 with the help of her boyfriend and his brother.
 She was put on trial in São Paulo in July 2006 and was sentenced to 39 years and 6 months in prison.
 In 2023 she was released from prison on parole.